grindjs/grindjs/docs/guides/cli.markdown

 ### Command Generator

-The fastest way to create a new command is by using the command generator via `bin/cli make:command`.
+The fastest way to create a new command is by using the command generator via `yarn cli make:command`.

 You can invoke `make:command` with a few different arguments:

-- `bin/cli make:command MakeThingCommand` will create `app/Commands/MakeThingCommand.js`, but will not infer a command name.
+- `yarn cli make:command MakeThingCommand` will create `app/Commands/MakeThingCommand.js`, but will not infer a command name.
-- `bin/cli make:command --command=make:thing` will also create `app/Commands/MakeThingCommand.js` and will set the command name for you.
+- `yarn cli make:command --command=make:thing` will also create `app/Commands/MakeThingCommand.js` and will set the command name for you.
 - You can also pass both a class name and a command name at the same time — though this isn’t advised.

 ### Naming Conventions